I've Been Underpaid

 Various underpayment claims can be brought against a business.
 These include

-• non-payment of super or late payment of super,
+- Non-payment of super or late payment of super,

-• not paying super to contractors who provide personal services,
+- Not paying super to contractors who provide personal services,

-• not paying employees in full in breach of section 323 of the Fair Work Act (this includes salaried and award-free employees),
+- Not paying employees in full in breach of section 323 of the Fair Work Act (this includes salaried and award-free employees),

-• not paying award entitlements in breach of section 45 of the Fair Work Act,
+- Not paying award entitlements in breach of section 45 of the Fair Work Act,

-• not paying entitlements under an enterprise bargaining agreement in breach of section 50 of the Fair Work Act,
+- Not paying entitlements under an enterprise bargaining agreement in breach of section 50 of the Fair Work Act,

-• unlawfully deducting from an employee's pay in breach of section 324 of the Fair Work Act,
+- Unlawfully deducting from an employee's pay in breach of section 324 of the Fair Work Act,

-• requiring employees to spend money in order to secure a job or as part of their job, in breach of section 325 of the Fair Work Act,
+- Requiring employees to spend money in order to secure a job or as part of their job, in breach of section 325 of the Fair Work Act,

-• failure to provide a payslip to employees within one working day of payment, in breach of section 536 of the Fair Work Act, or
+- Failure to provide a payslip to employees within one working day of payment, in breach of section 536 of the Fair Work Act, or

-• failing to provide a payslip which correctly provides all the details required under regulation 3.46.
+- Failing to provide a payslip which correctly provides all the details required under regulation 3.46.

 How to Proceed with an Underpayment Claim?

 In order to commence the claim process, it's vital to seek advice from a specialist employment law firm that has a robust understanding of the Fair Work Act.
+If a business breaches the various provisions specified in the Fair Work Act (some of which are mentioned above), they are liable for a civil penalty.

 Currently, the fines are around $18,000 per contravention for an individual and $93,000 per contravention for companies.
 For serious contraventions, these fines can increase tenfold.